OliverTED/imap-filter-go/README.md

 ## Imap-Filter: Filter an IMAP Mailbox from cli/mutt/etc

-'imap-filter-go' is a simple cli tool to filter email messages on an imap server.
+'imap-filter-go' is a simple cli tool to log into an imap server and rule based filter the email messages (such as moving all messages from a certain sender to a specific folder)

 ### Install

 Install via golang's install directive:

 ```
-go install github.com/oliverted/imap_filter_go
+go install github.com/OliverTED/imap-filter-go@latest
 ```

 The executable will be in '~/go/bin'.